iliasizmaylov/cheap8/README.md

 Cheap-8 is a chip-8 emulator with built-in TUI chip-8 ROM debugger with TUI.
 It uses SDL2 for video and audio and uses ncurses to handle debugger TUI.

-There's now way I can call this a finished product right now, let alone suggest that it is useful.
+There's no way I can call this a finished product right now, let alone suggest that it is useful.
 However:
 - With Cheap-8 you get a nice TUI debugger interface (xoxo) that let's you pause/resume a chip-8 ROM and run opcodes step-by-step
 - You can look into the whole ROM memory in it's raw hex form